0xNaN/twitter-crop-bias/README.md

 ![](result_pairs.png)

 **Metodology**: all Twitter emoji have been downloaded from [2] filtering only the ones with specified skin tone, then random "vertical collages" of pair of emoji have been syntethized (~50000) and processed by the cropping algorithm.
-Results were analyzed finding the probability that each skin tone is preferred versus the other and using confidence intervals to assest significance.
+Results were analyzed finding the probability that each skin tone is preferred (i.e: where the saliency point lies) versus the other and using confidence intervals to assest significance.

 **Note**:
 - I've noticed that emoji are rasterized when posted but I can't be sure that the input to the automatic cropping was the image+emoji since it is now disabled [3].